Li Wenhan: 2020–present: Solo career

-Wenhan became the MC of Youku's music show "Super Hit" or 《宇宙打歌中心》which started airing 22 November 2020.
-Wenhan was announced to be a participant in a male boy band survival show called "Shine!
-Super Brothers" or 《追光吧哥哥》and the show started airing on 5 December 2020.
-On 3 December 2020 it was announced that Wenhan would participate in season 3 of Zhejiang TV's Variety show 《 I am the Actor | 我就是演员》.
+Li became the MC of Youku's music show Super Hit or 《宇宙打歌中心》which started airing 22 November 2020.
+Li was announced to be a participant in a male boy band survival show called Shine!
+Super Brothers or《追光吧哥哥》and the show started airing on 5 December 2020.
+On 3 December 2020, it was announced that Li would participate in season 3 of Zhejiang TV's variety show 《 I am the Actor | 我就是演员》.

-On 17 July 2021, Li Wenhan released his first solo EP "Wen"《汶》.
+On 17 July 2021, Li released his first solo EP Wen《汶》.
 The EP title "Wen" is taken from the second word in the name of "Li Wenhan", which also represents the meaning of "water".

-On 16 January 2022, Li Wenhan attended the Press Conference for the Hangzhou Asian Games Organising Committee (HAGOC) authorized TV series "Upstream"《泳往直前》about swimming.
-Wenhan is the male lead Zhou Yu in the swimming drama and during interviews Li Wenhan said he especially accepted the role because he was born in Hangzhou and was previously a representative of the Hangzhou Youth Swimming Team.
-After confirming his participation in the swimming drama "Upstream", Li Wenhan carried out strict special training; he trained, ate, and lived with professional swimmers together in order to create an immersive role.
+On 16 January 2022, Li attended the Press Conference for the Hangzhou Asian Games Organising Committee (HAGOC) authorized TV series Upstream《泳往直前》about swimming.
+Li is the male lead Zhou Yu in the swimming drama and during interviews Li said that he especially accepted the role because he was born in Hangzhou and was previously a representative of the Hangzhou Youth Swimming Team.
+After confirming his participation in the swimming drama Upstream, Li carried out strict special training; he trained, ate, and lived with professional swimmers together in order to create an immersive role.

 Artistry and influences

 He has named Wang Leehom as his musical influence.
-Wenhan has a background in classical guitar and has achieved professional guitar skills up to level 9.
+Li has a background in classical guitar and has achieved professional guitar skills up to level 9.
 In sports, he has named Kobe Bryant, LeBron James, and Allen Iverson as his idols.